HobbyChop/SID-DS/readme.md

     the grid, keyboard and editor address.
 - **Transport row:** `PLAY, BPM (40-240), LEN (1-32 steps), SWG (swing), ARP, REC, CLR`.
-  - **ARP:** hold keys on the piano strip and they arpeggiate at step rate on the selected track.
+  - **ARP:** hold keys on the piano strip and they arpeggiate on the selected track -- while the pattern keeps playing on the other tracks and drums.
+    Mode and rate live on the MOD page (ARP / ARPR).
   - **CLR:** clears the selected track's note lane in this pattern.

 ### Entering notes